oleg-nenashev/mocks-as-code-demo/README.md

 - Test automation with Testcontainers, WireMock, LocalStack and other Java tools
 - Configuration Management with [Pulumi for Java](https://www.pulumi.com/docs/languages-sdks/java/)
 - All the build logic with [Gradle Build Tool](https://gradle.org/), a.k.a Gradle.
-  We will also use [Gradle Build Scan](https://docs.gradle.org/current/userguide/build_scans.html) for troubleshooting the Pulumi SDK issues.
+  We will also use [Build Scan](https://docs.gradle.org/current/userguide/build_scans.html) from Gradle for troubleshooting the Pulumi SDK issues, as well as any other failures we will encounter.

 This demo is created for the AWS Mocks as Code workshop by Oleg Nenashev.
+Last presented - Platformcon 2025.
 The same demo setup can be implemented purely in Kotlin, Golang, Python or any other language supported by Pulumi and Testcontainers.